maharajamihir/brif/pitch.md

 - Blinkist only has 4500 titles. but over 18 million users (paying 13 euros per month each!!)
 WHY??

-- Employees take at least week to read, analize and summarize books
+- Employees take at least week to read, analyze and summarize books

 ## Our Solution